clementnader/cbtc_configuration_checking/survey_verification/README.md

 ### 3.2.
 Steps to use the tool to compare the DC_SYS information with the survey file(s):

 0. A preliminary step to take once in order to install the required Python libraries:
-   - Modify the file "**install_python_modules.bat**" to add to the PATH your Python 3.9 executable (remove the “REM ” in front of a line to uncomment it) and modify the PYTHON_EXE variable to match your Python 3.9 executable name. <br />
+   - Modify the file "**install_python_modules.bat**" to add to the PATH your Python 3.9 executable (remove the "REM " in front of a line to uncomment it) and modify the PYTHON_EXE variable to match your Python 3.9 executable name. <br />
      (for python.exe -> "set PYTHON_EXE=python", for python39.exe -> "set PYTHON_EXE=python39", etc.) <br />
      Or modify you environment variable PATH at user level to add the folder containing the python executable.
 And copy and rename the Python executable to be python39.exe.
    - Launch "**install_python_modules.bat**".
 This executable will **install the required Python libraries**. <br />